singularity-14/Multi-Agent-Medical-AI-Assistant/README.md

    ```

 4. **Set up environment variables**:
-   Create a `.env` file in the project root and add your Groq API key For LLM (mixtral-8x7b-32768):
+   Create a `.env` file in the project root and add your Groq API key:
    ```
    GROQ_API_KEY=your_groq_api_key_here
    ```